igorw/weblog/_posts/2013-12-03-stack-machines-shunting-yard.md

 Enough math already.
 Let's talk about compilers.

 A compiler takes a high-level language and translates it into some sort of low-level machine code.
-Mathematical expressions are a subset of many high- level programming languages.
+Mathematical expressions are a subset of many high-level programming languages.

 In 1960, the dutch computer scientist Edsger Dijkstra was working on a compiler for ALGOL60.
 Back then he referred to it as a "translator".
-When faced with the challenge of precedence, he came up with an algorithm for resolving the precedence of these expressions<sup>2</sup>.
+When faced with the challenge of precedence, he came up with an algorithm for resolving the precedence of these expressions.

-He named it the **shunting-yard algorithm**.
+This algorithm is known as the **shunting-yard algorithm**.

-What this algorithm does is translate an expression from infix notation to something that is easier to understand for a machine: **Reverse-polish notation** (postfix notation).
+What it does is translate an expression from infix notation to something that is easier to understand for a machine: **Reverse-polish notation**, or postfix notation.

 What this means is that we can take an expression as an input, then use shunting-yard to *compile* that expression into RPN, and finally use the